Al Bianchi: Front office

 In 1976, he re-entered the NBA to work for head coach John MacLeod as assistant coach for the Phoenix Suns, from 1976 to 1987, a tenure highlighted by the Suns' legendary triple-overtime loss to the Boston Celtics in Game 5 of the NBA finals, won by the Celtics 4 games to 2.

 He then moved to the front office as general manager for the New York Knicks from 1987 to 1991.
+He was fired as Knicks GM on March 1, 1991.
 Returning to Phoenix in 1991, he scouted college players for the Suns.
 In 2004, he became a consultant-scout for the Golden State Warriors, where he stayed through the 2008–09 season.

 In September 2007, he was inducted into the New York City Basketball Hall of Fame as a player, by the New York City Athletic Club.

 Bianchi lived and worked as a consultant in Phoenix.

 He was inducted into the Ohio Basketball Hall of Fame at the 11th Annual Ceremony on May 21, 2016, in Columbus.